BrewBlox/brewblox-documentation/dev/reference/spark_commands.md

 ---
 ### Factory Reset
-Wipes all persisted data and reboots.
+Wipes all persisted data, and triggers a controller reboot after returning the response.

 - Request:
     - Opcode: `uint8_t = 10`